 The biggest benefit of lung cancer surgery is having the satisfaction of removing entire cancer from the lung.
 However, this does not mean that surgery is necessary.
 In cases where surgery can cause severe disability, the patient & doctor must sit together & decide whether living with cancer is better than living with disability.
 It is important to consult your doctor & find out what surgery can offer in terms of curing & extending life including potential risks & potential benefits before going into particular surgery

-Why Choose India for Lung Cancer Treatments?
+Why Choose India for Lung Cancer Treatment?

 India holds a special place for medical tourism in a global context.
 Healthcare infrastructure in the country is of the most advanced international standards, with many top surgeons having trained for decades in UK & the United States.
-With increasing costs of healthcare in developed countries, surgical interventions are beyond reach of common population.
+With increasing costs of healthcare in developed countries, surgical interventions are beyond reach of the common population.
 Affordable & low-cost medical solutions in India offer respite to international patients without any bias.

 Best Lung Cancer Treatment with Travcure